rajeevkghosh/readme-sentinel-policies/assetmgmt_gcp_naming_validation.md

 ## The resourceTypesNameMap
 This map contains all the resources that we need to enforce policy on. example - "google_pubsub_topic", "google_bigquery_dataset" etc.

-Now since for each resources the name of the naming attribute can be diffrent, hence we have used "name_param" parameter here and the values can be according to naming attribute mentioned in terraform registry document for that resource.
+Now since for each resources the "name" field of the naming attribute can be diffrent, hence we have used "name_param" parameter here, and, the values should be according to naming attribute mentioned in terraform registry document for that resource.

 We have used another parameter to uniquely identify the resource called, "name_substring" and its values would be between 2-3 characters.